How to Grow and Care for Bougainvillea

 The plant does well in a container with its roots restricted – so don’t purchase big-sized pots.
 Put the plant container over an elevated surface like bricks or crate.
 The roots of the bougainvillea tree will grow out of the drainage holes, the root can thus go into the soil and locate the plant there itself.
 That’s why putting a trash container under the pot is necessary.
 Feeding a mix of water-soluble fertilizers is always a good idea.

 Do clean the pair of clippers with disinfectants before you use them for your garden.
-With that, you can prune the plant.
-Rubbing alcohol is a popular method in pruning the bougainvillea.
+Then with that, you can prune the plant.
+Using rubbing alcohol is a popular method in pruning the bougainvillea.
 Remember that the bougainvillea plants produce too much leaf growth, so you need to water sparingly.
 Over-watering, like most other plants, can cause rot and weaken the plant.
+Allow the bougainvillea flower and the plant to fry first to encourage the growth of flowers.

 There are a lot of varieties of the bougainvillea flower.
 The bougainvillea plant differs based on its size and bougainvillea colours –